Is this Accelerated Nursing Program Right for Me?

 Your enrollment advisor will help you determine which prerequisites you need before you can start the online ABSN program.
 If you haven’t earned credit for these courses prior to your start date, your enrollment advisor will help you with next steps.
 You will need 25 credit hours of prerequisites courses, and you must have earned a "C" or better within these prerequisite courses:

 - Statistics (3 credits)

 - Abnormal Psychology (3 credits)

 Focuses on theories, principles and processes for adult populations experiencing common health problems within priority areas of care.
 Emphasis is on nursing care of the older adult.
 A systems framework is used to discuss clinical prevention and patient-centered care for select chronic care issues, including end of life.
-Introduces methods for evidence-based decision making to support the role of provider of care.
-Beginning leadership skills and ethical practice in promoting optimal care outcomes in acute and community-based systems are fostered.
+Introduces methods for evidence-based decision-making to support the role of provider of care.
+The beginnings of leadership skills and ethical practice in promoting optimal care outcomes in acute and community-based systems are fostered.
 Includes supervised laboratory experiences and clinical practicum.

 NRS 316 Family Health: Childrearing

 Focuses on theories, principles and processes for care of adults from diverse populations experiencing select acute, chronic and complex health problems.
 A systems framework facilitates integration of knowledge from previous nursing and science courses.
 The roles of provider and designer of nursing care are developed.
 Application of evidence-based methods for use in decision-making support basic leadership skills and ethical practice in promoting optimal outcomes.
 Includes a supervised clinical practicum in a variety of settings.